 All but forgotten is Chapman’s return to the major leagues as a pitcher after going to the minor leagues to manage.
 At that time he was believed to be the first former infielder or outfielder to have gone from the majors to the minors, then come back to the majors as a hurler.

 Chapman was released twice in 1941, finishing the season with a .237 batting average, and at the age of 32 he went to the minor leagues to make a living.
 That winter he signed as a player-manager with the Richmond (Va.)
 Colts of the Class B Piedmont League.
-He was the Colts’ regular third baseman, finishing third in the league in batting average at .324 (teammate Luis Olmo won the league’s triple crown), and for some reason tied for the league lead in sacrifice hits, which seems odd for a former major league all-star playing in B ball.
+He was the Colts’ regular third baseman in 1942, finishing third in the league in batting average at .324 (teammate Luis Olmo won the league’s triple crown), and for some reason tied for the league lead in sacrifice hits, which seems odd for a former major league all-star playing in B ball.

 And Chapman took the mound for the first time in his professional career.
 Here’s how Jeff Moshier told the story in the August 8, 1944, edition of the St. Petersburg (Fla.)
 Evening Independent:

 [Chapman’s] club was taking a 10-1 beating and since a Class B league club only carries six pitchers, Chapman saw no sense in wasting another, decided to pitch himself.

 Although he hadn’t pitched since 1927, when as an 18-year-old semi-pro the first eight men who faced him hit safely, the veteran ex-big leaguer surprised even himself by holding the opposing team to one hit, a home run, and the Colts rallied to tie the score at 11-11.

 Well, apparently that was close to being the truth.
 I dug up an account of Chapman’s mound debut by Laurence Leonard in the June 11, 1942, issue of The Sporting News: